Is DC Safe For Pedestrians?

 The Pedestrian Dangers in DC

-It was just six months ago when four pedestrians were struck by a vehicle in downtown Washington, DC.
+It was just several months ago when four pedestrians were struck by a vehicle in downtown Washington, DC.
 Only one month before that, a man was hit and killed in the Southeast section of the city.

 As if pedestrian-car accidents aren’t bad enough, walkers also need to be mindful of other potential hazards on their path.